CedarvilleCyber/RedTeamVault/Tooling/Enumeration/PowerView.md

 PowerView is a powerful suite of PowerShell tools for Active Directory enumeration and compromise.
+It has a C# fork called SharpView that behaves identically, can be executed as assembly, but cannot be piped as easily.

 | **Command**                         | **Description**                                                                            |
 | ----------------------------------- | ------------------------------------------------------------------------------------------ |